rbmanez/TTA-SQL-Projects/README.md

 - There are at least 50 loans in the BOOK_LOANS table.
 - There must be at least two books written by 'Stephen King' located at the 'Central' branch.

-CREATE STORED PROCEDURES THAT WILL QUERY FOR EACH OF THE FOLLOWING QUESTIONS:
+INSTRUCTIONS - CREATE STORED PROCEDURES THAT WILL QUERY FOR EACH OF THE FOLLOWING QUESTIONS:
 1. How many copies of the book titled "The Lost Tribe" are owned by the library branch whose name is "Sharpstown"?
 2. How many copies of the book titled "The Lost Tribe" are owned by each library branch?
 3. Retrieve the names of all borrowers who do not have any books checked out.